Jakob Holm Hansen

 Regardless which type of cloud service you choose, you'll need to have an information security risk management process in place.
 This process should be based on a best practice methodology.
 I recommend you check out the ISO 27005 standard; it is a threat-based methodology that provides guidelines for information security risk management.

-An alternative to the threat based approach is the control based approach.
-The risk management professionals in our team find that the threat based approach offers a more accurate risk picture, as you in the assessment process decide which threats causes business risks that need to be managed.
-In contrast, the control based approach can result in a list of of controls that may or may not offer business value.
+An alternative to the threat-based approach is the control-based approach.
+The risk management professionals in our team find that the threat-based approach offers a more accurate risk picture, as you, in the assessment process, decide which threats cause business risks that need to be managed.
+In contrast, the control-based approach can yield a list of controls that may or may not deliver business value.

 ISO 27001 and ISO 27005 alignment